lbain/lucybain/source/blog/2014/02-13-git-branch-names-on-command-line.md

 title: Git Branch Names on Command Prompt
 ---

 I often forget which branch I'm on.
-Sure, I have `git branch` aliased (it's probably one of my most frequently used commands) but sometimes I'm convinced I'm on another branch.
-A few commits and merges later I find out I was wrong, and it's time for some branch cleaning.
+Sure, I have `git branch` aliased (it’s probably one of my most frequently used commands) but sometimes I'm convinced I'm on another branch.
+A few commits and merges later I find out I was wrong, and it’s time for some branch cleaning.

 Recently my coworker [Simon](https://plus.google.com/+SimonHildebrandt/) gave me the following code: